dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop.md

 * Maven installed and available to build the project
 * Hadoop 2.0.3-alpha is up and running on localhost
 * [Development Environment setup](../setting-development.html)
+* The tutorial comes with spring data `1.0.1.RC1` version

 ##Approach
 Every MapReduce program comes with the `Main` class; that used the MapReduce API to submit the job.